FREQUENTLY ASKED QUESTIONS

 HOW OFTEN DO YOU HAVE LITTERS AVAILABLE?

 This will vary depending on how many actively breeding females we have at the time.
 Future litters are difficult to predict.
 Homes that are flexible as far as gender and color are likely to receive a puppy sooner.
+Since litter timing is so variable we recommend filling out a puppy application to start a conversation about what litters we may be expecting in the coming year.

 Usually we have puppies spaced out throughout the year though sometimes the females cycle together.